Aaronmx1/sec_financials_project/README.md

 1.  **Load Data:** Ingests the `_submission.json` file for a specific CIK.
 2.  **Flatten JSON:** Extracts key-value pairs for company metadata such as CIK, name, ticker, and SIC description.
 3.  **Create DataFrame:** Constructs a pandas DataFrame from the extracted data.
-4.  **Data Typing:** Converts columns to their appropriate data types (e.g., string, integer) for consistency and analysis.
+4.  **Data Type Conversion:** Converts columns to their appropriate data types (e.g., string, integer) for consistency and analysis.
+5.  **Remove Duplicates:** Removes additional records associated to accession numbers to store only the most recent recorded amount for that account and accession number.
-5.  **Data Storage:** Saves the final, cleaned DataFrame to a compressed Parquet file (.parquet.gzip).
+6.  **Data Storage:** Saves the final, cleaned DataFrame to a compressed Parquet file (.parquet.gzip).
 This columnar format is optimized for storage and analytical performance, preparing it for the next stage of the data pipeline, such as loading into a data warehouse.

 ### `fact_data_cleaning.py`